 The HCHRS' task is to identify problems and to insist on the unconditional respect for human rights.
-The objections stated in this report and in previous ones refer to the inadequate systemic solutions and point to either the lack of respect for human rights, or the absence of understanding the concept thereof.
+The objections stated in thisreport and in previous ones refer to the inadequate systemic solutions and point to either the lack of respect for human rights, or the absence of understanding the concept thereof.
 In this sense, the report is not an attack on individuals (prison directors, managers of departments) or on the entire personnel; it is rather a form of help with the aim of better understanding of the lapse in the area of the execution of criminal sanctions demonstrated by all pertinent actors, and with the aim of a better understanding of international standards in this area.

-During subsequent control visits in 2011, the HCHRS intended to ascertain and register potential positive (or negative) shifts as regards particular, especially threatened rights of female prisoners which are of great importance to them.
-The standards which the HCHRS went by stem from international documents which are accepted - in other words ratified and/or signed - by the Republic of Serbia4.
+During subsequent control visits in 2011, the HCHRS intended to 9 More precisely, under criminal procedure, women can be placed in special detention facilities within other prisons in Serbia However, this is the only institute specialized for women serving prison sentences ascertain and register potential positive (or negative) shifts as regards particular, especially threatened rights of female prisoners which are of great importance to them.
+The standards which the HCHRS went by stem from international documents which are accepted - in other words ratified and/or signed - by the Republic of Serbia